freeradical13/freeradical13.github.io/index.md

 [Viruses][] (singular viron) have DNA (single- or double-stranded) or RNA (single- or double-stranded) but do not have a nucleus or other organelles.
 Instead, viruses surround their genome with a protein shell called a [capsid][].
 Viruses may have an additional [viral envelope][] around the capsid.
 Viruses reproduce by injecting their genes into an existing cell.
 Viral DNA or RNA may be called vDNA or vRNA, respectively.

-Glycoproteins on the capsid or viral envelope help to bind with surface proteins on a target cell.
+Glycoproteins on the capsid or viral envelope help to bind with surface proteins on a target cell and inject their material through receptor-mediated endocytosis.

 Viruses that infect bacteria are called [bacteriophages][] (or phages).
 The capsid on a phage is connected to a tail structure that helps to attach to a target cell, after which enzymes digest part of the membrane to allow the phage to insert its genes.